Red Hen Publications

 • • • •

-I was sure that if Rowling held to the sort-of established pattern that she had set up; wherein the first three books of the series appeared to be being echoed by the last three; we may have already seen the conclusion of the series enacted in proxy form in the climax and conclusion of Book 3: ‘Harry Potter and the Prisoner of Azkaban’.
+I was sure that if Rowling held to the sort-of established pattern that she appeared to have set up; wherein the first three books of the series appeared to be being echoed by the last three; we may have already seen the conclusion of the series enacted in proxy form in the climax and conclusion of Book 3: ‘Harry Potter and the Prisoner of Azkaban’.

 Which — time travel notwithstanding — in comparison with the following three books was a masterpiece of clarity.